ramosrenzo/COVID-LLM/README.md

 ```

 ### Run Data Preprocessing and Get Embeddings
-The build script `run_data.py` handles data preprocessing and generates embeddings from the large language models.
+The build script `run_data.py` handles data preprocessing and generates embeddings from the LLMs.
 Data is stored in the `data/input` folder.
-Use a target argument to specify which model to run:
+Use a target argument to specify which LLM to run:
 - `dnabert` - Runs DNABERT.

 - `dnabert-2` – Runs DNABERT-2.